76-Page Family Dentistry WordPress Build in 130 Days — White-Label Delivery for a US Marketing Agency

 4. Content updates and staging edits absorbed without schedule slip.
 Two separate content tasks arrived mid-engagement: a content update round that brought new copy for service pages against a Screaming Frog parity spreadsheet the agency assembled, and a staging-edits round covering minor text adjustments and layout fixes.
 Both were absorbed as standalone Redmine issues with tracked hours and worked down in parallel with the QA backlogs.
 The live-fix round — urgent post-launch corrections flagged by the client — was similarly contained and closed before the AM Issues Backlog was finalized.

 5. Two-track QA, both closed before handoff.
 Issues were tracked in two separate agency-side backlog tabs: the Issues Backlog SEO (14 rows, all Completed before handoff) and the AM Issues Backlog (14 rows, all Completed before handoff).
-The 58-row launch checklist — covering Design (browser compatibility, favicon, images and videos), Functionality (broken links, navigation, forms, social media), and Content (page migration, meta, structured data, sitemap) columns — was signed off across both Pre-Migration and Post-Migration phases before the production go-live.
+We signed off the 49-row launch checklist — covering Design (browser compatibility, favicon, images and videos), Functionality (broken links, navigation, forms, social media), and Content (page migration, meta, structured data, sitemap) columns — across both Pre-Migration and Post-Migration phases before the production go-live.

 Results